trevorsharp/youtube-podcast-feeds/README.md

 ### cookies.txt (Optional)

 If you want to download YouTube content that requires user authentication to download, you will need to add a cookies.txt file to your configuration.
-One reason for needing this is to download member-only videos.
+One reason for needing this is to download members-only videos.
 Note that the source of these videos (channel, user, or playlist) still must be either public or unlisted.
-For member-only videos, I recommend creating an unlisted playlist and manually adding the videos that you want to have available in the podcast feed.
+For members-only videos, I recommend going to the channel's home page and scrolling down to find an auto-generated playlist titled "Members-only videos" which will contain all the videos posted for members of the channel.

 To generate this file: